keane-fernandes/c-bookcase/README.md

 | C           | Cyan book        |
 | W           | White book       |

+# Design
+A brute-force algorithm is used for searching over all moves to make the bookcase happy.
+The algorithm is very similar to a queue and hence is a breadth-first search.
+Here's a summary of the steps:
+1. Create a linked list of bookcases.
+2. The initial bookcase is put into the front of this linked list.
+3. Take a bookcase from the front of the list.
+4. For this (parent) bookcase, find the resulting (child) bookcases which can be created from all the valid possible single book moves.
+Put each of these bookcases into the end of the list.
+There may be as many as height × (height − 1) of these.
+If a happy bookcase is found, stop.
+Else, go to 3.

 # Usage
 Ensure you have [GCC](https://gcc.gnu.org) installed on your machine.
 Once you have done so, run the following command on your terminal: